schemaorg/schemaorg/SOFTWARE_README.md

     ./util/buildsite.py -a

 This will create a local working copy of the schema.org website in the local `site` directory.
 Dependant on the configuration of your system, this will take between 10-20 minutes.
-Note, this full build is only needed initialy, or when significant changes have been made and prior to shipping a new version.
+Note, this full build is only needed initially, or when significant changes have been made and prior to shipping a new version.
 See below for how to build individual files and pages.

 Running Locally
 ===============